Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-eIolvvHPWmw.md

 # [September 1st, 2020 Livestream](../2020-09-01.md)
 ## Q&A: About how many Updates will there be before 1.0?
 https://www.youtube.com/watch?v=eIolvvHPWmw
+This question was possibly duplicated with a more recent answer: [February 23rd, 2021 Livestream Q&A: Any more major updates planned before 1.0?](./yt-XLXeOMWHoAc.md) https://www.youtube.com/watch?v=XLXeOMWHoAc

 ### Topics
 * [Satisfactory Updates > Pending > Satisfactory Update 4](../topics/satisfactory-updates/pending/satisfactory-update-4.md)